pivotal-cf-experimental/ops-manager-example/tile-author-issues.md

     a. `'a,list,of,stings'`
     a. `['an','array','of'...]`
 1. `dropdown_select` and `multi_select_options` options entries do not state that `name` and `label` are both required.
 1. When you reference an object using double parens - our SDK lets you and spits out the object itself.
 See here. https://gist.github.com/mreider/36a403394520eb37fa17
+1. Product Authors have no way to control how big or small a text box / textarea etc. displays.
+1. Product Authors have no way of embedding links in titles or descriptions.

 ### selector
 1. `named_manifests`, do the names have to be the same?
 When can they differ?
 If using `selected_option` to access the manifest